 - Implement inter-faith initiatives in his local community.

 The project aims at reducing religious tension through practical dialogue.
-The need for dialogue has become more critical after the 25 January 2011 Revolution because of the inter-religious strife leading to incidents of tragic sectarian violence including the burning of churches and numerous clashes.
+The need for dialogue has become more critical after the 25 January 2011 Revolution, due to the inter-religious strife which has led to incidents of tragic sectarian violence including the burning of churches and numerous clashes.

-The project started with 20 imams and 20 priests who plan to meet over four weekends this year.
-The project will be run over three years, with a new group each year.
+The project started with 20 imams and 20 priests who planned to meet over four weekends in one year.
+The project was run over three years, with a new group each year.